g3zil/grapeDRF_doppler_model/README.md

 ![Figure 9 traces raw and tracked](https://github.com/user-attachments/assets/ae258af9-0bc6-40ac-8c47-98eaaf18a03b)

 # G3ZIL Synthetic spectrograms
-This set of scripts are steps for plotting a synthetic Doppler spectrogram by running a series of ray trace simulations using PyLap.\
+This set of scripts are steps for plotting a synthetic Doppler spectrogram by running a series of ray trace simulations using PyLap while also identifying the propagation modes.\
-The details are:\
+Limitation: The pathfinder.sh script start time in its config.ini file and the command line duration in minutes must remain within one day UTC.
+That is, not span 00:00 UTC.

-### Part 1 Finding all rays from the transmitter that land at the receiver via a great circle path using 2D ray tracing
+### Part 1 Finding all rays from the transmitter that land at a receiver via a great circle path using 2D ray tracing
-* pathfinder.py   Code to run ray traces at a single specified time over a sweep of elevations incrementing by 0.005˚ to find all ray elevations landing at the receiver from a given transmitter location.
-The code genrates a csv file in the output/csv subdirectory.
+* pathfinder.py   Code to run ray traces at a single specified time over a sweep of elevations incrementing by 0.005˚ to find all ray elevations landing at a receiver from a given transmitter location.
+The code genrates a csv file in the output/csv/receivercallsign subdirectory.
 The PyLap configuration is specified in a config file with a naming convention receivercallsign_config.ini in the config subdirectory.
 An example is given below.
 The config file name and specified time in YYmmddHHMM format form the two command line parameters to pathfinder.py:
 ```
 python3 pathfinder.py ./config/N8GA_config.ini 202407260000
 ```
 * pathfinder.sh   Bash code that runs a sequence of pathfinder.py for an interval specified in minutes.
 Currently the code is set to run ray traces at five minute steps over the specified number of minutes.
-Hence this line will produce a csv file with data every five minutes for 30 minutes:
+Hence the following command line will produce a csv file with data every five minutes for 30 minutes:
 ```
 ./pathfinder.sh N8GA_config.ini 30
 ```